jacksleight/statamic-raster/README.md

 When the view is rendered during normal non-raster requests the tag does nothing.

 > [!IMPORTANT]
-> Views rasterised using simple mode must implement the raster tag.
+> Views rasterised using automatic mode must implement the raster tag.

-### Advanced Mode (Manual Routing)
+### Manual Mode

 If you would like more control over the routing and how the requests are handled you can define your own routes that return raster responses and then generate a URL to your image using the usual `route` tag.